De-identification: Techniques

 Common strategies of de-identification are masking personal identifiers and generalizing quasi-identifiers.
-Pseudonymization is the main technique used to mask personal identifiers from data records and k-anonymization is usually adopted for generalizing quasi-identifiers.
+Pseudonymization is the main technique used to mask personal identifiers from data records, and k-anonymization is usually adopted for generalizing quasi-identifiers.

 Pseudonymization

 Pseudonymization is performed by replacing real names with a temporary ID.
 It deletes or masks personal identifiers to make individuals unidentified.
-This method makes it possible to track the individual's record over time even though the record will be updated.
-However, it can not prevent the individual from being identified if some specific combinations of attributes in data record indirectly identify the individual.
+This method makes it possible to track the individual's record over time, even though the record will be updated.
+However, it can not prevent the individual from being identified if some specific combinations of attributes in the data record indirectly identify the individual.

 k-anonymization

-k-anonymization defines attributes that indirectly points to the individual's identity as quasi-identifiers (QIs) and deal with data by making at least k individuals have same combination of QI values.
+k-anonymization defines attributes that indirectly points to the individual's identity as quasi-identifiers (QIs) and deal with data by making at least k individuals have some combination of QI values.
 QI values are handled following specific standards.
 For example, the k-anonymization replaces some original data in the records with new range values and keep some values unchanged.
 New combination of QI values prevents the individual from being identified and also avoid destroying data records.